 - CoBrowse - View Only enables you to view the visitor’s screen only.

 - CoBrowse - Shared gives you full control over the current browser tab.

-5. On the visitor or consumer side, when the CoBrowse session begins, an orange frame is displayed around the browser tab, indicating an active session.
+- On the visitor or consumer side, when the CoBrowse session begins, a frame is displayed around the browser tab, indicating an active session.
 While CoBrowsing, credit card and password fields are automatically masked.

-6. The visitor can close the session at any time by clicking the X at the top of the orange frame.
+- The visitor can close the session at any time by clicking the X at the top of the frame.

 To enable the CoBrowse feature in your LiveEngage account, please contact LivePerson support.